publiccodenet/about/activities/codebase-stewardship/for-existing-projects.md

 Before entering the [codebase stewardship lifecycle](lifecycle.md) all potential codebases are evaluated according to our [criteria for codebase stewardship](criteria-for-codebase-stewardship.md).

-* what organizations that want a existing project to be in [codebase stewardship](index.md) have to do
-* what we do to support them in this process

 ## What developing organizations need to do

 The developing organization needs to commit developer time and budget to: